ALPINE TOWER

 DRONES

-In addition to flying drones, you will learn current laws governing the operation of drones/remote controlled aircraft, the different types of drones available, the components required to build a drone, different applications that drones are being utilized for, a shopping list of what’s available to purchase/assemble.
+In addition to flying drones, you will learn current laws governing the operation of drones/remote controlled aircraft, the different types of drones available, the components required to build a drone, different applications that drones are being utilized for, and a shopping list of what’s available to purchase/assemble.
 The technology keeps advancing and so have the drones at Mickey’s Camp.
 This session will offer beginners an intro to basic drones.
 We have also upgraded to GPS assisted drones to get you in the air sooner.
 If you want to try out creating waypoints and programming a drone, we can do that too.
-If you’re interested in FPV racing or just want to see what drone racing looks like, this session will not disappoint.
+If you’re interested in first-person view (FPV) racing or just want to see what drone racing looks like, this session will not disappoint.

 FACIAL

-David Miller, Co-Owner/Esthetic Director of “David and Mary” – The Salon Experience in Fishers, Indiana, returns with his talented team of Estheticians, providing facials to soothe your skin and your senses.
+David Miller, Co-Owner/Esthetic Director of “David and Mary”—The Salon Experience in Fishers, Indiana, returns with his talented team of Estheticians, providing facials to soothe your skin and your senses.
 Leave your facial session with smooth, healthy-looking skin.
-You will feel the difference and friends will notice the added “glow.”
+You will feel the difference and friends will notice the added “glow!”

 FISHING ON THE LAKE